eigenAyoub/eigenAyoub.github.io/blogs/python-mini-task.md

 ![Head](/src/head_clean.png)

-*P.S:* the focus here is to get stuff done quickly, without worrying much about efficiency, as the dataset is small.
+*P.S:* The focus here is to get stuff done quickly, without worrying much about efficiency, as the dataset is small.
 For bigger datasets, I would've probably thought of more efficient ways.

 ### *Some final touches*
 Clearly, all columns are to be numerical.
 We have two problems here:
-1. Columns types are object (we can easily check this using `data.dtypes`)
+1. Columns types are object (we can easily check this using `data.dtypes`), we would rather want the true type to be reflected.
 2. Each entry is a `str` type.
 3. Decimal part is represented by a `,`, and `.` represents thousands separator.

 We fix this with the following  code snipit:

 ```
 data.to_csv("data2.csv", sep = ";")
 data = pd.read_csv("data2.csv", sep=";" , decimal = ",", thousands='.').drop(["Unnamed: 0"], axis=1)
 ```
+*Remark:* This can't be done from the first call, as the dataset is mixed.

 And now, we get the following `data.head()`: